Doctor of Psychology in Clinical Psychology

 The program is designed to be an intensive five-year training program.
 Due to transfer, course, practica, comprehensive examination, and internship application requirements, the program cannot be completed in less than three full-time academic years (plus internship), in less than two years within the program, and in less than one year of full-time residence.

-This program leads to a professional licensure.
+This program leads to a professional licensure in all 50 states.

 Leave of Absence